pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_files.md

 # File Sharing API for Kotlin SDK

 ##### Breaking changes in v9.0.0

-- Kotlin SDK 9.0.0 unifies Kotlin and Java SDKs, changes client instantiation, async callbacks, and status events.
+Kotlin SDK v9.0.0 unifies Kotlin and [Java](/docs/sdks/java) SDKs, introduces a new PubNub client instantiation, and changes async callbacks and [status events](/docs/sdks/kotlin/status-events).
+See the [Java/Kotlin SDK migration guide](/docs/general/resources/migration-guides/java-kotlin-sdk-migration-guide).
-- Apps built with < 9.0.0 may need updates.
-See Java/Kotlin SDK migration guide.

-You can upload/share files up to 5 MB.
-When a file is uploaded to a channel, subscribers receive a file event with file ID, filename, and optional description.
+You can upload and share files up to 5 MB.
+When a file is uploaded to a `channel`, subscribers receive a file event with file `ID`, `filename`, and optional `description`.

 ##### Request execution

-Most SDK methods return an Endpoint.
-You must call .sync() or .async() to execute.
+Most method calls return an Endpoint.
+You must call `.sync()` or `.async()` to execute the request.

 ```
 1val channel = pubnub.channel("channelName")